ajshopov/quote_app/README.md

 2nd project for General Assembly Web-Dev course.

-### QUOTESHARE - An app to save and share your favourite quotes
+### QUOTESHARE - A platform to save and share your favourite quotes